Mustard Pizza Is A Thing, And The Internet Has A Lot To Say About It

 — father long legs (@_volvata) September 6, 2018

-People that have eaten it and left reviews online, or voiced their opinion on Twitter about the mustard pizza, mostly seem to like it.
+Those that have eaten Lions & Tigers & Squares mustard-laden fare and left reviews online — or have voiced their opinion on Twitter about the food — mostly seem to like it.
 Some say there is a bit too much mustard on it, but overall the local response to it has been fairly warm.
-Among it’s fans, however, some of them even argue it isn’t really a pizza.
-Whatever it is, it might be worth trying out, but then again, it may be a sign of the apocalypse according to the Twitter scuttlebutt.
+Even amongst those who count themselves fans of the mustard pie, there are some that argue that it isn’t really a pizza.

 Mustard pizza trend has Twitter divided https://t.co/hD9isFM1W9